xincxiong/Course-Projects/README.md

 # Data-Science-Resources
 Resources I used  for the path of data science

-# Data Science Resources (Mostly Free)

-The first half is more or less my learning path in the past two years while the second half is my plan for this year.
-I tried to make a balance between comprehension and doability.
-For more extensive lists, you can check [Github search](https://github.com/search?utf8=%E2%9C%93&q=awesome+machine+learning&type=) or [CS video lectures](https://github.com/Developer-Y/cs-video-courses)

-Hope the list is helpful, especially to whom are not in CS major but interested in data science!

 ***

 You may find the list overwhelming.
 Here is my suggestion if you want to have some basic understanding in one month:
   * Learn Python the hard way: [Free book](https://learnpythonthehardway.org/book/)